 3. Unfiltered: We don’t purchase honey from china, so we don’t have to filter out any illegal particles.
 We raise the bees ourselves, so we know what’s in it.
 We strain the honey to remove larger foreign objects and flakes of wax, while keeping the natural pollen content and everything in the honey that makes it honey… real honey.

-4. Naturally raised: Statistically speaking, keeping bees naturally usually means a higher mortality rate and extreme difficulty in returning a profit.
-However, we have been able to keep our bees going naturally without chemical miticides or antibiotics for many years.
+4. Naturally raised: Commercial agriculture is impractical in our region.
+Our bees’ foraging area consists almost entirely of steep hills covered with wild plants, which means less industrial pollutants in the honey.
+For instance, when pollen from some of our hives was tested for the presence of pesticides, only one was found (from a product sometimes used in home gardens – but not in our garden) and it was at about a quarter the average level found nationwide.
+Statistically speaking, keeping bees without chemical treatments usually means a higher mortality rate and extreme difficulty in returning a profit.
+However, we have been able to keep our bees going naturally without chemical miticides or antibiotics for many years, and rarely using natural treatments for that matter.
 We may occasionally and sparingly use natural treatments, but prefer using genetics and nutrition to deal with problems as much as possible.

 Our Honey Harvesting Process: